-- Consider and recommend to the Board of Trustees the annual budget for the school. - Monitor the performance against the annual budget by consideration of regular income and expenditure statements and cash flow statements. - Ensure that financial procedures and arrangements as required by Law, DfE and the external auditors are in place and being properly implemented. - Recommend to the Board of Trustees annually the appointment of independent examiners for the private funds. - Liaise with the auditors as required and consider the draft annual accounts in conjunction with them and recommend the accounts to the Board of Trustees. - Authorise the Chair of the Committee to sign, on behalf of the Board of Trustees, any financial statements other than the Annual Accounts, which might be required by the DfE or any other regulatory body.
+- Liaise with the Auditors as required, and consider the draft annual accounts in conjunction with them and recommend the accounts to the Full Board of Trustees. - Authorise the Chair of the Committee to sign, on behalf of the Board, any financial statements, other that the Annual Accounts, which might be required by the DfE or any other regulatory body.